-Action # Title Description Total Funds Contributing 3.1 Parent and Community Communication The Administration will ensure relevant, engaging communication with parents and the community is conducted regularly to ensure our families have updated and relevant information regarding school and district activities as measured by M4.1 \$2,000.00 No 3.2 Parent and Community Involvement Site administration will continue to engage parents and the community in school sponsored events.
-The district, schools, teachers and parents are able to better support our students and families and bring awareness about all community events at the school sites as measured by M4.1 and M4.2. \$1,000.00 No
+Action # Title Description Total Funds Contributing 3.1 Parent and Community Communication The Administration will ensure relevant, engaging communication with parents and the community is conducted regularly, with specific focus on SED and SWD families, to ensure our families have updated and relevant information regarding school and district activities and programs as measured by M3.1 \$2,000.00 No 3.2 Parent and Community Involvement Site administration will continue to engage parents and the community in school sponsored events.
+The district administration will conduct focused events and engagement activities with our SED and SWD families.
+The district, schools, teachers and parents are able to better support our students and families and bring awareness about all community events at the school sites as measured by M3.1 and M3.2. \$1,000.00 No